 Overall, medium-size potatoes take around 7 minutes to reach the perfect temperature.

 You might need a few more minutes if you have more than one potato or a giant potato.

 Since it’s not an exact science, you must check in on your potato every few minutes.

 A perfectly-done potato pierces easily with a fork.
-Just be sure that you use tongs when handling your hot potato!
+Just be sure to use tongs when handling a hot potato!

-If you overcook your potato, the microwave zaps every last drop of moisture, leaving you with a sad, dry, and shriveled potato.
+If you overcook the potato, the microwave zaps every last drop of moisture, leaving you with a sad, dry, and shriveled potato.

 You don’t want that.